benschaf/waste-schedule/README.md

 Our app is not just about managing waste, it's about creating a sustainable future, one notification at a time.
 Here's what we offer:

 1. 📅 **Waste Collection Reminders:**
     - Say goodbye to forgotten collection days!
-Our intuitive dashboard allows you to input your address and receive real-time reminders.
-Whether it's the Grüne Tonne or Gelbe Tonne, our timely notifications ensure your bins are always ready.
+Our intuitive dashboard allows you to search for your postcode and receive real-time reminders in your calendar.
+Whether it's the Grüne Tonne or Gelbe Tonne, our timely notifications ensure that you will never have to rush out your bins again in the last second.
-    - Our calendar view not only highlights upcoming collection days, but also allows you to set preferences (like reminders for the evening before).
-No more last-minute scrambles or debates about who should have remembered the trash!

 2. 👥 **Community Interaction:**
-    - Be part of a green revolution!
+    - Be part of the green revolution!
 Users can upload and rate waste collection schedules, ensuring the highest level of accuracy and reliability.
-    - Customize existing schedules and actively contribute to your communities.
+    - Everyone can Customize existing schedules and actively contribute to your communities.

 Join us in building a community-driven resource that's making a real difference.
 Together, we can create a cleaner, greener world - one bin at a time! 🌳